swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

             substitutions: invocation.genericSubstitutions
         )

-        // Here you can do any additional tasks, such as timeouts,
+        // Here you can do additional work, such as enforcing timeouts or
-        // task-local or distributed-trace propagation.
+        // propagating task-local values and distributed traces.

         return try await withCheckedThrowingContinuation { cc in
             // Your networking code here: